 01.Excessive surcharges continue

-At the time of publication, 72 days have passed since the RBA gave credit card companies the go-ahead to put a stop to excessive surcharging.
+It's coming up to a year since the RBA gave credit card companies the go-ahead to put a stop to excessive surcharging.
 As CHOICE has been saying for the past decade, mark-ups of up to 2670% on the actual cost to merchants of processing a card transaction are both unjustifiable and unacceptable.

-The new rules that took effect on 18 March allow the credit card companies to limit surcharges to an amount that's closer to the real merchant service fees, which is, on average, less than one per cent for Visa and MasterCard and about two per cent for American Express and Diners Club.
+The new rules that took effect on 18 March 2013 allow credit card companies to limit surcharges to an amount that's closer to the real merchant service fees – which is, on average, less than one per cent for Visa and MasterCard and about two per cent for American Express and Diners Club.
 These figures are in stark contrast to the 11% fee tacked on by Cabcharge, to take just one recent example.

 In the lead-up to the change, Visa and MasterCard told us they would consider a compliance and auditing program if surcharges continued go well beyond allowable limits.
 However, it's apparent that any compliance and auditing program is not having any real effect.
-An analysis we undertook late last week confirmed that Qantas, Virgin, Jetstar and Tiger are still up to their old tricks, surcharging customers 4.3%, 7.9%, 4.2% and 17%, respectively, on flights to and from Brisbane for a family of four.
+Our analysis in May last year confirmed that Qantas, Virgin Australia, Jetstar and Tiger are still up to their old tricks, surcharging customers 4.3%, 7.9%, 4.2% and 17%, respectively, on flights to and from Brisbane for a family of four.

-- Qantas: $7.70 per person per booking, or a total of $30.80, for a domestic flight from Bundaberg to Brisbane return.
-Fare without surcharge $712; fare with surcharge $742.80.
+- Qantas $7.70 per person per booking, or a total of $30.80, for a domestic flight from Bundaberg to Brisbane return.
+Fare without surcharge: $712; fare with surcharge: $742.80.

-- Virgin Australia: $7.70 per person per booking, or a total of $30.80, for a domestic flight from Brisbane to Mackay return.
-Fare without surcharge $392; fare with surcharge $422.80.
+- Virgin Australia $7.70 per person per booking, or a total of $30.80, for a domestic flight from Brisbane to Mackay return.
+Fare without surcharge: $392; fare with surcharge: $422.80.

-- Jetstar: $25 per person, or a total of $100, for an international flight from Brisbane to Denpasar return.
-Fare without surcharge $2362.80; fare with surcharge $2462.80.
+- Jetstar $25 per person, or a total of $100, for an international flight from Brisbane to Denpasar return.
+Fare without surcharge: $2362.80; fare with surcharge: $2462.80.

-- Tiger Airways: $8.50 per person per flight, or a total of $68, for a domestic flight from Brisbane to Sydney return.
-Fare without surcharge $399.60; fare with surcharge $467.60.
+- Tigerair $8.50 per person per flight, or a total of $68, for a domestic flight from Brisbane to Sydney return.
+Fare without surcharge: $399.60; fare with surcharge: $467.60.

 Visa weighs in

 “The banks are required to work with the merchants and auditors to assess the merchant’s cost of card acceptance.
 If their surcharges are found to be excessive in relation to their costs, they will have a period of time to comply with the rules,” said Kalra, adding, “we will keep working with the banks over the next few months and monitor the effect on surcharging levels.”

 Government gets involved